pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

 pulumi.export("dynamic-resource-id",mysql_votes_table.id)
 ```

-In this example, I showed how straightforward it is to convert infrastructure code defined in TypeScript to one defined in Python.
-Teams often choose to standardize on one language and Pulumi expands that choice, allowing them to standardize on one language for the frontend, the backend, and the infrastructure.

 In this example, I showed how straightforward it is to write additional code for Pulumi and expand its functionality even further.
-Dynamic Providers and resources allow for excellent flexibility in cloud architecture design, and help break down barriers that would otherwise be difficult to overcome.
+Dynamic Providers enable excellent flexibility in cloud architecture design, and help break down barriers that would otherwise be challenging to overcome.

 Next week, I'll change the frontend from Flask to Django, and will show how to integrate it with our new MySQL server.